Lee-moran/LeeMoran_Hair/README.md

 the live link can be found here - https://lee-moran.github.io/leemoran_hair/

+Technologies Used:
+- HTML5 - provides the content and structure for the website.
+- CSS - provides the styling.
+- Gitpod - used to deploy the website.
+- Github - used to host and edit the website.

 Content:
 - The code to make the social media links was taken from the CI love running project.
+- The font came from Google Fonts.
+- The map is embedded from Google Maps.
+- The colour palate was compiled by Colormind.
+- The icons came from Font Awesome.

 Media
 - The image used throughout was taken from Pexels.